DallanQ/innovation/QA.md

 The rules say, "If one or more opponents shared non-demand effects during the dogma action, you get a single free Draw action afterwards."
 The key points are that it is a Draw action (not just a draw of a card) and that it occurs after the dogma action.
 It is just as if the dogma action were your first action of your turn and then you chose a Draw action as your second action - except that this one is "free" and doesn't count as one of your two allotted actions.
 As with any Draw action, you determine the level to draw based on your highest top card at the beginning of the Draw action - not at the beginning of the dogma action that earned you the Draw action.

-> Does the free Draw action have to occur immediately following the shared dogma or can it be deferred until the end of your turn? e.g. I play a shared dogma for my first action, I play a shared dogma for my second action.
-Can I now draw two cards for shared dogmas based on my highest active age?

-No, you can't choose to defer your card draw until later.
-You complete the dogma action, and then draw the card if anyone shared the effects.

 [need-a-little-help-about-vaccination-card](https://boardgamegeek.com/thread/1247224/need-a-little-help-about-vaccination-card)

 > if the dogma says that your opponent draws a 6 card you may draw a 7 card and there are no 6 or 7 cards in play do we both draw from the 8?